tobilg/cereusdb/README.md

 including relation joins, distance joins, and `ST_KNN`, in a constrained browser MVP: single-partition, in-memory, sequential refinement, with no spill-to-disk or out-of-core execution.

+## API Docs

+The TypeScript API docs can be found at [cereusdb-api.gh.tobilg.com](https://cereusdb-api.gh.tobilg.com).

+## Playground

+The interactive Playground fro CereusDB can be found at [cereusdb-playground.gh.tobilg.com](https://cereusdb-playground.gh.tobilg.com).

 ### Browser packages